Understanding 19/20 as a Percentage: A thorough look

 Dealing with More Complex Fractions and Decimals

 While the examples above are relatively simple, more complex fractions or decimals might arise.
-For instance, consider a fraction like 23/67.
+As an example, consider a fraction like 23/67.

 -